Depart London Heathrow – 14:35

 Scottsdale to Grand Canyon

 This drive will take you about 4.5 hours.
-A very straight forward drive, dual carriageway as far as Flagstaff from where we suggest you take the more scenic Highway 180 through the hills and forest that surround Humphreys Peak, the highest point in Arizona at 12633ft – watch out for deer and other wildlife along the route. … Then cameras at the ready as you enjoy a spectacular sunset over the Canyon.
+A very straight forward drive, dual carriageway as far as Flagstaff from where we suggest you take the more scenic Highway 180 through the hills and forest that surround Humphreys Peak, the highest point in Arizona – watch out for deer and other wildlife along the route.
+Then cameras at the ready as you enjoy a spectacular sunset over the Canyon!

-Hot Tip Be sure to purchase the National Park Pass at the entrance.
-Priced at $80 this pass is good for entrance to all National Parks in America for 12 months, without it you are likely to spend twice as much during this trip on entry fees.
+Hot Tip: Be sure to purchase the National Park Pass at the entrance.
+This pass is good for entrance to all National Parks in America for 12 months, without it you are likely to spend twice as much during this trip on entry fees.

 After watching the sunset we’d suggest a nice meal back at the hotel and an early night, you might still be tiring early due to the jet lag and you have another fun filled day ahead tomorrow.